Barbara L. Turnwall, M.A.

-The Rhetoric of Persuasion A study of the methods of persuasion: logical and emotional appeals and trustworthiness, ways of structuring arguments, and persuasive style.
+The Rhetoric of Persuasion (4 credits) A study of the methods of persuasion: logical and emotional appeals and trustworthiness, ways of structuring arguments, and persuasive style.
 Students will learn to create and critique arguments on a variety of subjects.
-Prerequisites: sophomore class standing and ENG184 or ACT English score of 30 or above (SAT 680 or higher), or permission of instructor.
-(4 credits)
+Prerequisites: sophomore class standing or permission of instructor.

 - Special Topics in Writing